Leeds 0113 228 5000

 Personal Injury, Clinical Negligence and Insurance

-Andrew has lectured and written articles on a variety of personal injury topics.
-He recently co-authored an article entitled “Sweet Relief: To Mitchell or Not to Mitchell, That is The Question” which was published in the Personal Injury Brief Update sent to over 11,000 readers.
+He co-wrote an in depth article on vicarious liabilty that was featured in the Personal Injury Law Journal and co-authored an article entitled “Sweet Relief: To Mitchell or Not to Mitchell, That is The Question” which was published in the Personal Injury Brief Update sent to over 11,000 readers.